rustybird/corridor/README.md

 ## Redistribution

-corridor is in the public domain.
+corridor is ISC licensed, see the LICENSE file for details.